Key points about male fertility after childhood cancer

 There are options to help you become a dad.
 Your healthcare team can get you an appointment with a fertility clinic to talk about these in more detail.

-Should I use contraception after childhood cancer?
+Using contraception after childhood cancer

-Yes, it's important to use contraception!
+It's important to use contraception!
 Don't think that just because you've had some of these treatments, you will be infertile.
 It's also important to use condoms to protect yourself from sexually transmitted diseases.

 Some rangatahi who have had cancer worry that their treatment may cause health problems in their own tamariki (children).
 There is no evidence that this is the case.
 Except for some rare inherited cancers, there is also no evidence that your child will have an increased risk of developing cancer.

-What if I have more questions about my fertility after childhood cancer?
+More questions about fertility after childhood cancer?

 You can talk to your healthcare team about any of these issues in more detail.